zacanger/trash/README.md

 ## What does it look like?

-Like a rectangle with more 0 or more other rectangles in it, optionally with gaps between them, and with borders colored as defined in the config.
-My use case is usually consistent: one primary window on the left taking up half the screen, and one to four secondary screens on the right, stacked.
+Like a rectangle with 0 or more other rectangles in it, optionally with colored borders.
+It's really up to you.

 ### TODO

-* Accept a config file (INI or TOML)?
 * Respect windows that specifically want to float
 * Indicate which desktop you're on
 * Move mouse cursor when focus changes by keyboard